Financial Aid Policy Regarding Falsification of Financial Aid Information

 - Any university financial aid forms and related documentation

-- Any written, electronic or verbal statements sent to or made to a staff member
+- Any written, electronic or verbal statements sent to or made to a university employee regarding the student's financial aid application or other financial related documents

-If the USC Financial Aid Office, the USC Office of Internal Audit or any federal or state agency has reason to believe that a student or parent has provided falsified information, or has submitted forged documents or signatures, the following steps will be taken without prior notification to the student or parent:
+If the university determines that a student or parent has provided falsified information, or has submitted forged documents or signatures, the following steps may be taken without prior notification to the student or parent:

 (1) An incident report will be filed with USC's Office of Student Judicial Affairs and Community Standards following procedures outlined in the University Student Conduct Code.
 (The University Student Conduct Code is published in SCampus, the student guidebook.)
 Pending resolution of the complaint, the Financial Aid Office may restrict the distribution of any further aid to the accused student.